flix/book/src/structs.md

 }
 ```

-If we want to provide access to fields of a struct from outside its companion
+If we want to provide access to the ields of a struct from outside its companion
-module, we can introduce getters (and setters).
+module, we can introduce explicit getters and setters.
 For example:

 ```flix
 mod Point {